Introduction to Greenland

 There are very few roads on Greenland and the main way to explore the rugged beauty is from the sea.
 During the summer months, the coast becomes navigable as the sea ice retreats opening up passages into countless iceberg filled fjords.

 If you are looking for a low impact way of travelling consider a small ship cruise to Greenland on an expedition micro cruise with just 12 guests.

 Expedition micro cruises offer a way to get up close to Greenland’s natural beauty.
 Travelling on a small expedition vessel minimises the impact on the local culture and the environment more than the larger cruise ships that visit the area.

+From raw, mountainous landscapes to uninhabited ice-filled fjords, Greenland is home to some of the most majestic wilderness and scenery on the planet.
 A great way to experience Greenland’s nature is on a small expedition vessel that causes less disturbance than a large cruise ship.

-Local People and Culture
+Greenlandic People and Culture

 Also known as the polar fox or snow fox, the Arctic fox is capable of surviving extreme temperatures.
 In the winter it can endure winter temperatures down to 70 below zero.
 Remarkably, the Arctic fox does not hibernate and is active year-round.
-Its fur produces the best insulation of any mammal.
+Its fur produces the best insulation for any mammal.
 Arctic Foxes can be seen in the coastal areas all around Greenland.

 Herds of Musk Ox live along the coastal areas of Greenland and are a common sight when hiking ashore.
 Whilst the exact number of Musk Oxen in Greenland is currently unknown, their populations are increasing as they have no natural predators.
 An adult male can grow up to 410kg in weight.
 Musk Ox are naturally quite docile and it is possible to approach them, but potentially dangerous due to their horns.